ZeusWPI/OBUS/README.md

 6. Edit the newly generated .ino file, either in the Arduino IDE or in your own editor.
 7. In the Arduino IDE, select the correct board (Arduino Nano) and processor (ATmega328P (Old Bootloader)).
 After that, flash your code to the Arduino and test it out.
-8. On some Linux distributions, you'll need to [disable BRLTTY](https://unix.stackexchange.com/questions/670636/unable-to-use-usb-dongle-based-on-usb-serial-converter-chip) (Braille keyboard, shipped with QEMU, that takes over the serial adapter)
+8. On some Linux distributions, you'll need to prevent BRLTTY from taking over the serial adapter because BRLTTY thinks it's a Braille keyboard.
+You can do this by uninstalling it (`pacman -R brltty`) or by [disabling it and then rebooting](https://unix.stackexchange.com/questions/670636/unable-to-use-usb-dongle-based-on-usb-serial-converter-chip).
-It might also be necessary to restart your PC after this step.

 TODO insert picture here